Capital Cities of the Ancient Maya: Honduras, Guatemala & Mexico Tour

 Travel in this Part of the World

 We will often travel through unpredictable territory with a will of its own.
 If its itinerary changes… so does ours!
 Hotels and transportation in remote areas may not be up to western standards.
 There may be times when no bellhops are available.
-We spend two days traveling by 4×4 into remote areas and some hiking will be required.
-At times we will be walking over uneven terrain for a mile or more; hiking boots are strongly recommended.
+We spend two days traveling into remote areas and some hiking will be required.
+At times we will be walking over uneven jungle trails for a mile or more; hiking boots are strongly recommended.
 All participants are expected to be physically active and able to walk independently throughout our very full touring days.
 Keeping up with the group is each participant’s responsibility; please do not expect assistance from the other group members or staff.
 Several days will include long drives in the bus.
 A flexible attitude, team spirit and a good sense of humor is helpful!
 If you have questions about your ability to keep up with the group or the strenuous nature of this trip, please contact the Far Horizons staff.